tio/tio/README.md

 ### 2.2 Configuration file

-Options can be set via a configuration file first found in the following locations in the order listed:
+Options can be set via the configuration file first found in any of the following locations in the order listed:
  - $XDG_CONFIG_HOME/tio/tiorc
  - $HOME/.config/tio/tiorc
  - $HOME/.tiorc

-The configuration file supports sub-configurations by named sections which can be activated via the command-line.
+The configuration file supports sub-configurations using named sections which can be activated via the command-line by name or pattern.

 Example configuration file: